ZhengchaoW/TDA/README.md

 - Week 2-5: Students meet with me to discuss project topic.
 - Week 6: Selection of final project topic done.
 Project proposal due by end of May 13th, 2022 (Sunday).
 - Week 10: Finish up your final project
 - Final week: Final project report as well as your recorded presentation are due.
-Please submit the video to the google drive I shared with you (information will be available in canvas then), and send the report to my email
+Please submit the video to the google drive I shared with you, and send the report to my email

 ## References
 Much of the material is from the book